KMess - MSN Messenger for Linux / KDE

 Q: Where should I submit a theme I made that uses Microsoft's MSN emoticons?

-Sorry, we don't want them.
-Despite the fact that other MSN Messenger clients for Linux use them, we feel there are likely copyright issues.
-That's one of the reasons we have our own complete emoticon theme, GPL'ed for use by other MSN Messenger clients for Linux clients if they should feel the same way we do.
+Sorry, but we don't want it.
+Despite the fact that other Live Messenger clients for Linux use such themes, we feel there are likely copyright issues.
+That's one of the reasons we have our own complete emoticon theme, GPL'ed for use by other Live Messenger clients for Linux clients if they should feel the same way we do.

 KMess supports the standard emoticon format for KDE, so you can provide or use any other emoticon theme found at kde-look.org.